BenjaminMichaelis/SimpleMvcSitemap/README.md

 ## <a id="installation">Installation</a>

-Install the [NuGet package](https://www.nuget.org/packages/SimpleMvcSitemap/) on your MVC project.
+Install the [NuGet package](https://www.nuget.org/packages/DotnetSitemapGenerator/) on your MVC project.

-### .NET Framework

-Support for .NET Framework and ASP.NET MVC has been dropped by version 4.
-Use [version 3](https://github.com/uhaciogullari/SimpleMvcSitemap/tree/v3) if you need to support this scenario.

 ## <a id="examples">Examples</a>

 You can use SitemapProvider class to create sitemap files inside any action method.
-You don't even have to provide absolute URLs, SimpleMvcSitemap can generate them from relative URLs.
+You don't even have to provide absolute URLs, DotnetSitemapGenerator can generate them from relative URLs.
 Here's an example:
 ```csharp
 public class SitemapController : Controller
 {